Expanding Access to Engineering Through Community Libraries

 Project Leadership

-This initiative reflects my commitment to expanding access to engineering education through hands-on learning and sustainable community partnerships.
+This project reflects my commitment to making engineering education more accessible through student leadership, community partnerships, and sustainable STEM outreach.

 Ana worked with Regency Park Library staff to assemble robotics kits used for Regency Robotics workshops, preparing materials for student events and supporting long-term library program sustainability.